 Fernandinho (7/10) – Shielded the defence very well.
 Hoovered up and balls in midfield and put a stop to numerous counter attacks before they could begin.
-Fernandinho got forward well and it was his cross that assisted the own goal.
+Fernandinho got forward well, and it was his cross that assisted the own goal.

 D. Silva (7/10) – As usual, Silva’s technical ability is a joy to watch.
-He popped up all over the midfield trying to create chances but Brighton was dogged in their defence and made it hard for El Mago.
+He popped up all over the midfield trying to create chances, but Brighton was dogged in their defence and made it hard for El Mago.
 He then got his reward with an assist for Aguero’s goal that was a beautiful, perfectly weighted first-time pass that allowed Aguero an age to pick his spot.

-De Bruyne (8/10) MOTM – City fans are expecting a big year from the Belgian and he is already delivering.
+De Bruyne (8/10) MOTM – City fans are expecting a big year from the Belgian, and he is already delivering.
 He really came into his own in the second half and distributed the ball well.
 The defensive aspect of his game is so often overlooked as De Bruyne never shies away from a challenge.
-He and Silva traded places and this time it was De Bruyne who provided the “pre-assist” for the Aguero goal.
+He and Silva traded places, and this time it was De Bruyne who provided the “pre-assist” for the Aguero goal.

-Jesus (6.5/10) – He showed some lovely skills in the game, in one particular instance looping the ball over the defender’s head for him to run on to.
-He almost scored when he threw his body at the ball but unfortunately, the ball bounced off his hand and he took a forearm to the neck for his troubles.
+Jesus (6.5/10) – He showed some lovely skills in the game, in one particular instance looping the ball over the defender’s head for him to run onto.
+He almost scored when he threw his body at the ball but unfortunately, the ball bounced off his hand, and he took a forearm to the neck for his troubles.
 He had a header saved by the Brighton keeper that he should have scored.
 For the own goal, Jesus put the defender under enough pressure that he rushed his clearance and that paid off.

 Aguero (6.5/10) – Aguero had a relatively quiet game but had two notable moments.
 One he forced the defender into a terrible back pass and with just the keeper to beat, Aguero inexplicably sent his shot wide.
-The latter chance worked out much better as a lovely ball from Silva presented Aguero with a one-on-one which he took very well.
+The last chance worked out much better as a lovely ball from Silva presented Aguero with a one-on-one which he took very well.